Request Appointment

 Expressing Gratitude Regulates Emotion

-Saying “thank you” or “I appreciate you” out loud actually helps shift your emotional state.
+Saying “thank you” or “I appreciate you” out loud helps shift your emotional state.
 When you express positive emotion, you reinforce it neurologically.
-It’s the opposite of rumination, instead of replaying what went wrong, you’re replaying what went right.
+This is the opposite of rumination.
+Instead of replaying what went wrong, you replay what went right.

 Try using appreciation when you feel tense or distant.
 For example: